Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 ### Biodiversity issues & deforestation

-Tropical rainfowests have the highest levels of biodiversity in any biome :)

-BUT WE MUST NOT DISTURB THEM! (or, at least, we can disturb them, but in much more friendly way)
+Tropical rainforests have the highest levels of biodiversity in any biome, but we must not disturb them! (or, at least, we can disturb them, but in much more friendly way)

 Human exploitation is destroying much of the rainforests' biodiverse species, endangering them.
 Logging and commercial farming result in large swathes of the rainforest being unsustainably cleared for cattle farming and cash crops like palm oil, soybeans, or mahogany trees.
 Hydroelectric power dams have resulted in large areas being flooded.
 Subsistence farming has also contributed to deforestation as well, thanks to the increasing population in these areas in settlements.